Camping with Nomads on the Grasslands

 Camping with Tibetans on the grasslands of Amdo can give you an up close look at nomadic Tibetan life that is quickly disappearing.
 You can help milk the yaks in the morning and then lead them up the mountains to graze (under the watchful eye of a local nomad of course).
 You can learn how meals are cooked over a yak dung fire and explore the vast grasslands by doing day hikes in the area.
 Most importantly, you can experience Tibetan hospitality which is second to none.
 The regions where nomadic camping is arranged are authentic Tibetan areas.
 They are not "special camps" that are set up for tourists like the one's found in some places in Mongolia.
 Living conditions are difficult with very few modern conveniences.
 Even without these things, your time will be a lot of fun and one that you will remember for a lifetime.
 Living among Tibetan nomads is something that few foreigners are able to experience.

 Summer is the best time to go camping with nomads.
 Most home stays are for 4 to 6 days.
-All nomad camping trips begin in the city of Xining which is the capital of Qinghai province (located in the far northeastern region of Amdo).
 Unless you can speak Tibetan, it is highly recommended to hire an English speaking Tibetan translator to go with you.
-Take a look here for more pictures of Tibetan nomads.
-For more information about camping with Tibetan nomads or information on other trips in the Kham and Amdo regions of Tibet, please email us at info@tibetanconnections.com
+For more information about camping with Tibetan nomads or information on other regions of Tibet, please send an email to [email protected]

 This is a terrific site!
 It has been very informative and useful to me.
 I have found several useful products.
 Just wanted to let you know how much I enjoy your website.
 I find it really useful.
 Thank you so much for all the info.
 I received from your sites!